jsziede/CAE_Workspace/README.md

 ## Description

-A group of Django Apps to function as the "core" for future CAE Center projects.
+A Django "workspace" to function as the core for future CAE Center projects.

 Intended to be as general as possible.

-## Usage Notes

-### Initial Set Up
+## Initial Set Up

 * On first time use, you may want to go into **settings/local_env** and modify **env.py**.
     * **Development** - Can probably leave file as is, if using SQLite.
 Otherwise, edit env file as desired.
     * **Production** - Default env definitely isn't production ready.
 Will require modificaitons for stability and security.
 * Make sure to run migrations to set up initial database schema.
+* If developing on a local machine, create a new file called "DEBUG" in the project's root folder.
+Otherwise, project will yell about "Allowed Hosts".

+## Adding a New Project/App

+This project essentially just acts as a core/workspace to house all other CAE Center Django projects.

+To make usage easier, a system has been implemented to automatically import recognized sub-projects and apps.
+To add a new one:
+* Open up **settings/allowed_apps.py**.
+* Scroll down to **ALLOWED_CAE_APPS** and follow the example provided.
+* Once a new sub-project or app is added, it will automatically be imported from then on out.
+    * Note: Settings will only search for sub-projects and apps inside the **apps** folder.

+## Development Notes

 ### Front End